How To Fix An Open Bite In Malta

 Treating An Open Bite Caused By Jawbone Issues

-An open bite caused by a skeletal issue like jawbones that do not fit together properly may require orthodontic surgery.
-The surgeon performing the procedure will need to manipulate one or both of your jawbones to allow realigning of the jaw bones for better-aligned teeth.
-This is called orthognathic surgery.
+An open bite caused by a skeletal issue like a jawbone that does not fit together may require orthodontic surgery.
+The surgeon performing the procedure will need to remove a portion of your upper jaw to allow realigning of the jaw bones for better-aligned teeth.

 There are different orthodontic devices that can also be used to correct the opening in your bite.
-For instance, a dental appliance may help keep your tongue from pushing or forcing its way through the teeth. headgear can help reposition your jaws as well as correct your bite.
+For instance, a dental appliance may help keep your tongue from pushing or forcing its way through the teeth.
+A special headgear can help position your jaw as well as correct your bite.

 Fortunately, there is a wide array of treatment options available for an open bite.
-These treatment methods depend on various factors, including age, habits, patient compliance, underlying skeletal patterns and severity of the malocclusion.
+These treatment methods depend on various factors, including:

 How To Avoid An Open Bite